remix-run/remix-webpack-demo/README.md

 # Remix Webpack Demo

-This is an example of using Webpack to build Remix.
+This is an example of using Webpack as the compiler for a Remix app.
+While not supported as a long-term solution, we offer this example as a migration path for your React Router / Webpack apps to Remix.

-To use this for your own Remix app, **check out the [migration guide](./docs/migration-guide.md)**. 👀
+To migrate your Webpack-based React Router app, **check out the [migration guide](./docs/migration-guide.md)**. 👀

 ---